Wu Yibing

 Wu became the world No. 1 in the ITF Junior Circuit ranking after winning the boys' singles title at the 2017 US Open.

-Wu represented China at the 2017 Davis Cup, where he has a W/L record of 1–0.
+Wu represented China at the 2017 Davis Cup, where he has a win/loss record of 1–0.
 He defeated Jason Jung in his first Davis Cup match.

 Juniors

-In December 2016, Wu reached the final of the 2016 Orange Bowl, a Grade A junior event, losing to Miomir Kecmanović in the final.
+In December 2016, Wu reached the final of the 2016 Orange Bowl, a Grade-A junior event, losing to Miomir Kecmanović in the final.

 In 2017, Wu reached the semifinals in both boys' singles and doubles at the Australian Open, and won both the boys' singles and doubles champions (with Chinese Taipei's Hsu Yu-hsiou) at the US Open, thus became the first Chinese male to win a Grand Slam title.

 Professional career

-2017–2018: ATP and Masters debuts, first ATP win
+2017–2018: ATP and Masters debuts, first ATP Tour win

 In September 2017 he made his ATP debut at the 2017 Chengdu Open as a wildcard.

 In October 2017 he made his Masters debut at the Shanghai Masters as a wildcard.

 In 2018, Wu recorded his first ATP win against Li Zhe at the Shanghai Masters.
-In the second round he won the first set against Kei Nishikori.
+In the second round, he won the first set against Kei Nishikori.